srcolinas/srcolinas.github.io/content/json-parser.md

 ```

-Again, I will leave the implementation as an excercise.
-Just to avoid a longer and more booring post than necessary.
-Likewise, the rest of the steps are also left as an excercise.
-You can see the final solution in `https://github.com/srcolinas/codingchallenges_solutions/tree/main/json_parser/pyccjp`
+The rest of the challenge is left as an exercise.

 ## Food for Thought

+My main goal was to guide your through the process of software development with TDD, but you can see the final solution in `https://github.com/srcolinas/codingchallenges_solutions/tree/main/json_parser/pyccjp` if you want to compare against yours.

+A few things to keep in mind:
-I don't know whether the test suite suggested by the Coding Challenges guide is complete or not, so you may still encounter issues with the end implementation from time to time.
+* I don't know whether the test suite suggested by the Coding Challenges guide is complete or not, so you may still encounter issues with the end implementation from time to time.
 However, that's how it works: whenever you find a new piece of the spec that doesn't fit the programm, you update the tests and then update the code accordingly.
-By the way, keep in mind that this is an academic exercise on TDD, use standard JSON libraries in real life.
+* Keep in mind that this is an academic exercise on TDD, use standard JSON libraries in real life.

-It is possible to come up with a solution that doesn't make use of iterators, we can instead make it with a list and the code may look simpler.
-However, I wanted to challenge myself making an implementation that only reads each character once and doesn't load the file into memory at once.
+* It is possible to come up with a solution that doesn't make use of iterators, we can instead make it with a `list`.
+Here I wanted to challenge myself making an implementation that only reads each character once and doesn't load the whole file into memory.
 I am sorry if that brought you unnecessary dificulties for you.

 ---